WICG/resize-observer/explainer.md

 ResizeObserver will keep delivering resize notifications in a single frame, until no further notifications are available.

 Notification callbacks can manipulate DOM, and trigger further notifications.
-The notifications can cascade into an infinite loop, which would be very bad user experience.
+The notifications can cascade into an infinite loop, which would be a bad user experience.

-To prevent this, the number of times ResizeObserver can be triggered in a single frame will be limited to REPEAT_LIMIT.
+Notification delivery gets limited by depth to prevent infinite loops.
+(Discussion [here](https://github.com/WICG/ResizeObserver/issues/7)).
+On each iteration, the depth limit increases, only nodes deeper than limit are allowed to notify.

 If the limit is exceeded, an error task will be queued.
-An error object will contain the observer that triggered the error, and its changeset.

 The user might observe DOM in an inconsistent state, which is less harmful than a frozen page.

-ISSUE: If the page has resize observers in an infinite observation loop, it'll peg the CPU to 100%, and the only clue will be the error console.
-Should rogue observers be disconnected after the error?

-TODO: determine the REPEAT_LIMIT, why not 16?

 #### Order of notification delivery